pengan1987/intro-to-demoscene/01-what-is-demoscene.md

 ## What is the scene?
 In this class, I would like to introduce you to the longest running digital cultural phenomenon that has had a considerable impact around the world: the Demoscene.

-First of all, let's talk about why it is called Demoscene, and then look at what it is, then we generally look at its name, in fact, is a synthetic word, is the demoscene, then what is a scene?
+First of all, let's talk about why it is called Demoscene, and then look at what it is, then we generally look at its name, in fact, is a synthetic word, is the demo-scene, then what is a scene?
 The [Cambridge Dictionary](https://dictionary.cambridge.org/us/dictionary/english/scene) said "scene" means:

 > a particular area of activity and all the people or things connected with it.